 We found 6 family medicine practitioners who accept Gold Compass Balanced 0 near Marble Falls, TX.

-Dr. John Calder's areas of specialization are family medicine and diagnostic radiology; he sees patients in Marble Falls, TX and Temple, TX.
+Dr. John Calder's specialties are family medicine and diagnostic radiology.
+He practices in Marble Falls, TX and Temple, TX.
 He is professionally affiliated with Scott & White Healthcare.
-Dr. Calder honors United Healthcare Compass, United Healthcare Choice, and United Healthcare HSA, as well as other insurance carriers.
-His education and training includes medical school at the University of Texas Southwestern Medical School and residency at a hospital affiliated with Texas A & M Health Science Center.
+He attended the University of Texas Southwestern Medical School and subsequently trained at a hospital affiliated with Texas A & M Health Science Center for residency.
+Dr. Calder honors United Healthcare Compass, United Healthcare Choice, and United Healthcare HSA, in addition to other insurance carriers.

 Clinical interests: Emergency Care

-Dr. Munira Khambati specializes in family medicine and practices in Marble Falls, TX and Austin, TX.
-Her average patient rating is 2.5 stars out of 5.
-Dr. Khambati is affiliated with Seton Healthcare Family.
-Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and TriWest are among the insurance carriers that Dr. Khambati honors.
-She attended Topiwala National Medical College and then went on to complete her residency at Oakwood Hospital & Medical Center.
+Dr. Munira Khambati works as a family practitioner in Marble Falls, TX and Austin, TX.
+On average, patients gave her a rating of 2.5 stars out of 5.
+Dr. Khambati accepts Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, TriWest, and more.
+She graduated from Topiwala National Medical College.
+Her training includes a residency program at Oakwood Hospital & Medical Center.
+She is professionally affiliated with Seton Healthcare Family.

-Dr. Glenn Armen is a physician who specializes in family medicine and emergency medicine.
-He is in-network for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+Dr. Glenn Armen is a family practice physician and emergency medicine specialist in Marble Falls, TX.
+Dr. Armen accepts Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
 He is a graduate of Virginia Commonwealth University (VCU) School of Medicine.